devopsacademyau/academy/classes/01class/exercises/c01-aws02/mayuthombre/README.md

 Assuming you already have logged into the EC2 via CLI.
 If not please refer to exercice c01-aws01

 To copy all objects in an S3 bucket to your local machine simply use the aws s3 cp command with the --recursive option.
     aws s3 cp s3://mayu-bucket-dojo/test.png test.png

 > output
 download: s3://mayu-bucket-dojo/test.png to ./test.png

-use ls command to check if file is downloaded
+Use ls command to check if file is downloaded.

 Reference - https://docs.aws.amazon.com/cli/latest/reference/s3/cp.html